alecxe/scrapy-fake-useragent/README.rst

 ---------------------------

 Each provider is enabled individually, and used in the order they are defined.
-In case a provider fails execute (it can happen to fake-useragent because of it's dependancy with an online service), the next one will be used.
+In case a provider fails execute (for instance, it can `happen <https://github.com/hellysmile/fake-useragent/issues/99>`__ to fake-useragent because of it's dependency with an online service), the next one will be used.

 In ``settings.py``: